-- The Institute will pay special attention to applications from early stage investigators by giving priority to the potential of the principal investigator, by providing support for four or five years, by ensuring that the budget is sufficient to support the proposed research, and by . - The institute is aware that principal investigators who submit their first renewal applications may be at-risk for funding, so special consideration is given to such applications during the development of funding plans.
+- The Institute will pay special attention to applications from early stage investigators by giving priority to the potential of the principal investigator, by providing support for four or five years, by ensuring that the budget is sufficient to support the proposed research. - The institute is aware that principal investigators who submit their first renewal applications may be at-risk for funding, so special consideration is given to such applications during the development of funding plans. - The Institute has always encouraged and supported innovative research.
+We intend to increase these efforts by supporting applications that receive highly meritorious scores for innovation, but may have overall impact/priority scores that are lower that what is currently being funded.